Updated

-Patients injured by healthcare professionals can sue for damages for medical malpractice in California (technically known as “professional negligence“).
-However, patients generally have a statute of limitations of just one year from the discovery of the injury in which to bring a claim.
+You generally have a statute of limitations of just one year from discovering the injury in which to bring a claim.

-To help you better understand medical malpractice in California, our California personal injury lawyers discuss, below:
+To help you better understand medical malpractice in California, our California personal injury lawyers discuss:

 California law defines “professional negligence” (medical malpractice) as: